aidanwhiteley/books/README.md

     * except for some Mongo aggregation queries added to the Repository implementation
 * accessing the Google Books API with the Spring RestTemplate
 * and Docker images and a Docker Compose file that runs all the tiers of the application with one `docker compose up -d` command
-* new from 2025 - there is now a "built in" front end implementation using [HTMX](https://htmx.org/).
+* new in 2025 - there is now a "built in" front end implementation using [HTMX](https://htmx.org/).
 There's a blog post [available](https://blather.aidanwhiteley.com/htmx-with-java-spring-boot-and-thymeleaf/) about migrating a React front end to Java/Spring Boot/Thymeleaf.
 * The earlier JSON data APIs are still retained meaning that the alternative React / Typescript front end implementation still works.

 ### Live application